xufangzhi/xufangzhi.github.io/_pages/about.md

 I am Fangzhi Xu (徐方植), a first-year PhD student in Xi'an Jiaotong University, major in Computer Science, advised by [Prof. Jun Liu](https://gr.xjtu.edu.cn/en/web/liukeen/4).
 Also, I am currently a research intern at Shanghai AI LAB, supervised by [Dr. Zhiyong Wu](https://lividwo.github.io/zywu.github.io/).
 In 2021, I received the B.S. degree in Electrical Engineering from Xi’an Jiaotong University.

+I have published researches in some top-tier conferences and journals, such as ACL, SIGIR, IEEE TKDE, and IEEE TNNLS.
+Also, I serve as a PC member (or reviewer) for IJCAI, SIGIR and IEEE TNNLS.

 My research interests include (but not limited to) natural language processing, large language models and neuro-symbolic reasoning.

-I have published researches in some top-tier conferences and journals, such as SIGIR, ACL, IEEE TKDE, and IEEE TNNLS.
-Also, I was awarded National Scholarship (3 times) and won a lot of international competition prizes.
-Also, I serve as a PC member (or reviewer) for IJCAI, SIGIR and IEEE TNNLS.

 # 🔥 News
+- *2024.02.15*: &nbsp; One paper [SeeClick] is submitted to ACL-ARR (Feb.
+2024) !
+- *2024.02.03*: &nbsp; One paper is submitted to ICLR 2024 Workshop on AI Agent !
+- *2023.12.15*: &nbsp; Two papers [Symbol-LLM, PathReasoner] are submitted to ACL-ARR (Dec.
+2023) !
-- *2023.11.15*: &nbsp;🎉🎉 We make the recent work Symbol-LLM public !
+- *2023.11.15*: &nbsp;🚀 We make the recent work Symbol-LLM public !
 - *2023.09.12*: &nbsp;🎉🎉 One paper is accepted by IEEE TNNLS !
-- *2023.07.18*: &nbsp;🎉🎉 I join in Shanghai AILAB as a NLP research intern !
 - *2023.05.02*: &nbsp;🎉🎉 One paper is accepted by ACL 2023 !
-- *2023.04.01*: &nbsp;🎉🎉 One paper is accepted by Pattern Recognition !
-- *2022.11.21*: &nbsp;🎉🎉 Our paper is awarded Excellent Student Paper Award in APWeb-WAIM 2022 ! !

 # 📖 Educations
 - *2023.09 - 2026.06 (expected)*, PhD student in Computer Science, Xi'an Jiaotong University.